 Hammer explained that raising concerns about cybersecurity issues qualifies for protection under the Sarbanes-Oxey whistleblower law: He cited as an example the Prioleau whistleblower case: “That case is about an employee who raised cybersecurity concerns about two policies that contradicted each other.
 He raised those through his chain of command.
 He was ignored and experienced retaliation.
 The question was whether blowing the whistle on these cybersecurity issues qualified for protection under the Sarbanes Oxley Act, which was originally passed with more of a focus on corporate and audit fraud.
 The Administrative Review Board of the Department of Labor found that such a disclosure was in fact protected.”

-If you have suffered retaliation for whistleblowing, contact Zuckerman Law at 202-262-8959 to schedule a free consultation.
+If you have suffered retaliation for whistleblowing, contact us at 202-262-8959 to schedule a free consultation.